EconometricInstitute/feb22012-programming-website/data/week4/3-finding-and-comparing-objects.md

 Here, the linear computer memory is displayed by a sequence of numbers and words.
 Since a and b are primitive types, actual values are stored in the memory.
 When we compare `a==b`, we compare the numbers 12 and 12.
 Since `i1` is a non-primitive, the memory address of the object it references is stored in the memory.
 The 49 tells it that it can be looked up from character 49 onwards. `i2` is stored in the memory from index 63 onwards.
 When we compare `i1==i2`, we compare 49 with 63.

 When we want to compare the **contents** of objects, the `equals` method should be used, instead of the `==` operator.
 In the Introduction to Programming course, yhou learned that the Object class contains a method `equals(Object other)`.
 The default implementation of this method does the same as the == operator, but it can be overridden.
 Most classes that you are familiar with, such as `String` and `Integer`, do so.

+For strings, `equals` works as expected in that it declares two strings _identical in content_ to be 'equal' even if they are two separate objects.
+The String class has replaced the default `equals` with its own implementation.
+If we want to compare our own classes using the `equals` method, then it must be defined inside the class.
+The method created accepts an `Object`-type reference as a parameter, which can be any object.
+The comparison first looks at the references.
+This is followed by checking the parameter object's type with the `instanceof` operation - if the object type does not match the type of our class, the object cannot be the same.
+We then create a version of the object that is of the same type as our class, after which the object variables are compared against each other.

 ## Overriding the equals() and hashCode() methods
 As we have seen last week, the cosmic superclass `Object` has several general methods, of which we have already seen the `toString()` method.
 Now, we will see the other two methods that we promised to cover.